ABOUT US AND WHAT WE DO ...

 To this end, in Leiston we have a Help Centre, in which to store our equipment and research data.
-It holds a wide variety of records for Suffolk and for other counties — an Index is available, which is also downloadable from our Index page.
-All these resources can be referenced by members (or visitors) on alternate Saturdays (which are publicised on our Events pages), or on a special request basis.
-Visitors are always welcome.
-If you are further afield, you are welcome to visit our Facebook page (to which there is a link at the foot of every webpage) and/or email any of our Committee members, listed on our Contact us page, for help with your enquiry, which will then be forwarded on to our "Research Panel" of knowledgable Members.
+It holds a wide variety of records for Suffolk and for other counties — a downloadable Index of Resources is available, so see our Index page.
+All these resources can be referenced by members (or visitors) on alternate Saturdays — please see our Help Centre page on how to arrange this.

-Members receive a free quarterly Newsletter bulging with reports on the Group's recent events; previews of future events, both of the Group and of other genealogy organisations (such as the Suffolk Record Office); information on newly-available archive material and limited-time discount offers at UK and international genealogy websites (such as Ancestry, Family Search and FindMyPast); requests of help, from elsewhere in the UK and abroad, in tracing their ancestors from this area of Suffolk; and other articles of interest.
+Members receive a free quarterly Newsletter bulging with reports on the Group's recent events; previews of future events, both of the Group and of other genealogy organisations (such as Suffolk Archives, formerly the Suffolk Record Office); information on newly-available archive material and limited-time discount offers at UK and international genealogy websites (such as Ancestry, Family Search and FindMyPast); requests of help, from elsewhere in the UK and abroad, in tracing their ancestors from this area of Suffolk; and other articles of interest.
 The Newsletter is typically 12 to 16 pages long — and is certainly more than worth the Group's annual membership fee alone!
-It is emailed (or exceptionally posted) to members; circulated to other local history-interest organisations, media and publicity; and sometimes given away when we feature at other local events.
-You can view a couple of past numbers of our Newsletter via the Downloads page.
+It is emailed (or posted, at a charge) to members; circulated to other local history-interest organisations, media and publicity; and sometimes given away when we feature at other local events.
+You can view a couple of past numbers of our Newsletter via the «Downloads» page.

-Between Newsletters, urgent notifications of local events, genealogy-website offers and information are also from time to time emailed to Members.
+Between Newsletters, urgent email updates of local events, genealogy-website offers and information are also from time to time emailed to Members.

 In addition to the various activities above, we also undertake some field work.
 Please see our Church Records page for more on what we have done so far.